Kabanya/SocketWire/README.md

 # SocketWire

 Cross-platform framework for multiplayer games.
-Uses C++23 and has no runtime dependencies.
+Uses C++23, libsodium for cryptography, and has no runtime dependencies.
 GoogleTest is used only for testing.

+## Requirements

+- CMake 3.28 or higher
+- A C++ compiler that supports C++23 standard

 ## Examples